-- watershed management

 - debris management

 - expected timber volumes

 - road lengths, types and watercourse crossings

-- input from Aboriginal consultation, trappers, guides and outfitters and other stakeholders
+- input from Indigenous consultation, trappers, guides and outfitters and other stakeholders

 - historical resources

-- wildlife
+- wildlife features

 - access management

 - integration with other resource users

 - buffers and other forest management practices in place to follow the Operating Ground Rules and explanations for any variances from those rules.

-Approved Al-Pac Forest Harvest Plans are available for the public on Al-Pac's website at www.alpac.ca
+Approved Al-Pac Plans are available for the public on Al-Pac's website.